Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-36-consequences.md

 “No! ...Yes.
 Uh, both.
 And the Lads.
 And you, I mean, you’ve used Crude...”

 Marty nodded.
 The HEAT program *needed* the Lads to be able to trust Crue-D. Taking the medicine was a life-altering experience anyway with permanent ramifications.
-It was a huge step---if there was any doubt at all about Cruezzir and its derivatives…
+It was a huge step - if there was any doubt at all about Cruezzir and its derivatives…

 “Well, has it done anything bad to you?”